yixuan-wong/yixuan-wong/README.md

 # 👋 Hi, I'm Yixuan Wong!

-🎓 I'm a 3rd-year Computer Science major at the University of California, Santa Barbara College of Engineering with a strong interest in software development, data science, and systems programming, I'm constantly learning and building projects to refine my skills.
+🎓 I'm a 3rd-year Computer Science major at the University of California, Santa Barbara College of Engineering.
+With a strong interest in software development, data science, and systems programming, I'm constantly learning and building projects to refine my skills.

 ## 💼 Projects and Experience